steffenagger/react-native-device-time-format/README.md

 # react-native-device-time-format

-This package was inspired by [react-native-device-clock-format](https://github.com/brentvatne/react-native-device-clock-format), which is *"no longer actively maintained"*, and only supported iOS.

-On mobile devices users have the option to opt in, or out, pf the predefined locale used for their language settings (12/24 hour clock):
+On mobile devices users have the option to opt in/out, of the systems locale, in regards to 12/24 hour clock format:

 ![12/24 time format iOS settings](https://i.imgur.com/uLD3onD.jpg)

 This package exposes this device setting for iOS & Android.

-## Supported platforms
+## Contributions

-- [x] iOS
-- [x] Android
-- [ ] Windows
+This package was heavily inspired by [react-native-device-clock-format](https://github.com/brentvatne/react-native-device-clock-format), which is *"no longer actively maintained"*, and only supports iOS.

+- React Native: 0.60+ autolinking support - fix by [Tim Kuilman](https://github.com/timkuilman)
+- Android: SDK Build Tools version warning - fix by [Tihomir Valkanov](https://github.com/thinklinux)

+Thank you 🙏

 ## Getting started